Humidifiers: Ease skin, breathing symptoms

 Dry sinuses, bloody noses and cracked lips — humidifiers can help soothe these familiar problems caused by dry indoor air.
-Humidifiers can also help ease symptoms of a cold or another respiratory condition.
+And cool-mist humidifiers also may help ease symptoms of a cold or other respiratory condition.

-But be cautious: Although useful, humidifiers can actually make you sick if they aren't maintained properly or if humidity levels stay too high.
-If you use humidifiers, be sure to monitor humidity levels and keep your humidifier clean.
+But be cautious: Although useful, humidifiers can make you sick if they aren't maintained properly or if humidity levels stay too high.
+If you use a humidifier, be sure to check the humidity levels and keep your humidifier clean.
 Dirty humidifiers can breed mold or bacteria.
 If you have allergies or asthma, talk to your doctor before using a humidifier.

 What are humidifiers?

-Humidifiers are devices that emit water vapor or steam to increase moisture levels in the air (humidity).
-There are several types:
+Humidifiers are devices that release water vapor or steam to increase moisture levels in the air (humidity).
+Types of humidifiers include:

-- Central humidifiers are built into home heating and air conditioning systems and are designed to humidify the whole house.
+- Central humidifiers.
+These are built into home heating and air conditioning systems.
+They are designed to humidify the whole house.

-- Ultrasonic humidifiers produce a cool mist with ultrasonic vibration.
+- Ultrasonic humidifiers.
+These produce a cool mist with ultrasonic vibration.

-- Impeller humidifiers produce a cool mist with a rotating disk.
+- Impeller humidifiers.
+These humidifiers produce a cool mist with a rotating disk.

-- Evaporators use a fan to blow air through a wet wick, filter or belt.
+- Evaporators.
+Evaporators use a fan to blow air through a wet wick, filter or belt.

-- Steam vaporizers use electricity to create steam that cools before leaving the machine.
-Avoid this type of humidifier if you have children; hot water inside this type of humidifier may cause burns if spilled.
+- Steam vaporizers.
+Steam vaporizers use electricity to create steam that cools before leaving the machine.
+Avoid this type of humidifier if you have children.
+The hot water inside this type of humidifier may cause burns if spilled.

 Ideal humidity levels

-Humidity is the amount of water vapor in the air.
-The amount of humidity varies depending on the season, weather and where you live.
-Generally, humidity levels are higher in the summer and lower during winter months.
-Ideally, humidity in your home should be between 30 and 50 percent.
+Humidity is the amount of moisture in the air.
+Humidity varies depending on the season, the weather and your home's location.
+Generally, humidity levels are higher in the summer and lower in the winter.
+Ideally, humidity in your home should be between 30% and 50%.
 Humidity that's too low or too high can cause problems.

 - Low humidity can cause dry skin, irritate your nasal passages and throat, and make your eyes itchy.

-- High humidity can make your home feel stuffy and can cause condensation on walls, floors and other surfaces that triggers the growth of harmful bacteria, dust mites and molds.
+- High humidity can make your home feel stuffy and can cause condensation on walls, floors and other surfaces.
+Condensation can trigger the growth of harmful bacteria, dust mites and molds.
 These allergens can cause respiratory problems and trigger allergy and asthma flare-ups.

 How to measure humidity